by Dr. Rodger Murphree

 Nonsteroidal Anti-inflammatory Drugs (NSAIDs) –Vioxx, Celebrex, Bextra, ETC.

 NSAIDs can be helpful, especially when used for inflammation that comes from traumatic injuries (sprains, strains, accidents, etc.).
 They can be effective in relieving pain and inflammation associated with chronic pain syndromes, including all forms of arthritis and for some who suffer from FMS.
 However, long term use of these medications can cause a host of unwanted side effects.
 None of these medications actually correct the cause of pain.
 In fact, they can accelerate joint destruction and cause intestinal permeability (which leads to more inflammation).
 Nonsteroidal anti-inflammatories (NSAIDs) such as Bextra, Mobic, Ibuprofen, Daypro, Naprosyn, Celebrex, and Vioxx, can cause intestinal permeability.
 They cover up the symptoms but do not address the cause, and they can actually cause further joint destruction.
+Medication monitoring services from Millennium Labs can predict how patients react to medication on a case by case basis, helping to ensure the patient receives the proper care they need.
 Internal memos show disagreement within the F.D.A. over a study by one of its own scientists, Dr. David Graham, who estimated Vioxx had been associated with more than 27,000 heart attacks or deaths linked to cardiac problems.

 NSAIDs causes 10,000-20,000 Deaths a Year.
 A person taking NSAIDS is seven times more likely to be hospitalized for gastrointestinal adverse effects.
 The FDA estimates that 200,000 cases of gastric bleeding occur annually and that this leads to 10,000 to 20,000 deaths each year.